boltlabs-inc/key-mgmt-spec/systems-architecture.md

 - `user_credentials`, credentials for use in the OPAQUE protocol:
     - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
     - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
+- `rng`, a seeded CSPRNG held by the key server.

 Output:
 - An open, secure channel available for use in the remaining steps of [register](cryptographic_flows.md#register).